TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 In order to further improve privacy and security considerations, the current specification defines **_dynamic QR codes_** that are periodically renewed and displayed with the help of a dedicated physical device.
 Each QR code includes, among other things, the location temporary UUID (behaving as a temporary pseudonym) that typically changes at least once a day (another period is possible, as explained later).
-These dynamic QR codes necessarily require a **synchronous scan**, since the QR code will change over the time.
+These dynamic QR codes necessarily require a synchronous scan, since the QR code will change over the time.

 The current specification can also be used with **_static QR codes_** (e.g., printed on paper and made available to clients) if a location does not own a dedicated physical device or with QR codes for an asynchronous scan.
 Being static, this solution has downsides: it is less robust in front of relay attacks, and it enables an attacker to display all the clusters on a map (since the location UUIDs will not frequently change over time, it is relatively easy to collect them) or to focus on a specific set of locations to know if they are cluster.